 Approximately one million dollars is spent annually in the United States on professional Umpire services.
 The more competitive the tournament, the more interest generated in acquiring professional Umpires.
 For information about the USPA Umpires, LLC Professional Umpire Program, please contact Charlie Muldoon at 240-731-2248.
-For more information about the USPA Umpires, LLC Certification Program, please contact Steve Lane at 352-454-6611.
+For more information about the USPA Umpires, LLC Certification Program, or UMP Reimbursement Program, please contact Steve Lane at 352-454-6611.
+For more information about the USPA Umpires, LLC PUMP 8 Program contact Maggie Mitchell at 941-928-4600.